ericPantarotto/nodeJS_completeGuide/_notes/notes.md

 So for example, here TypeScript and my IDE were able to find out that indeed there is a JSON method exposed on the body-parser object into JavaScript source code off that library.

 **<span style='color: #bcdbf9'> Note:** However the recommendation is to always install the @types library with the package you are working with.

+## Testing the API

+We first compile our Express.js app, using `tsc`.

+In the models folder, you'll see the todo JS file is pretty empty.
+And the reason for that is that interfaces are a pure TypeScript feature, which helps TypeScript during compilation, but which generate no actual code.

+Because this feature doesn't create anything that would exist in JavaScript.
+Therefore, we essentially have an empty file here without anything in it in the end.

+**<span style='color:   #875c5c'>IMPORTANT:** Node is not capable of running TypeScript code.
+It's only capable of running JavaScript code.

+Therefore, we needed to compile the TypeScript code to JavaScript first, to then run the JavaScript code.
+So that we during development can use TypeScript, but Node still executes JavaScript.